Adidas boss Hainer to take over from Hoeness at FC Bayern Munich

 MUNICH Adidas (ADSGn.DE) boss Herbert Hainer will become the new president and business chairman of German soccer club Bayern Munich, after the resignation of Uli Hoeness, the club's supervisory board said on Friday.

-Uli Hoeness said on Friday he would accept a 3-1/2 year prison term for evading 28 million euros in taxes and would step down from Bayern Munich, the club he made into one of the world's most succesful football dynasties.
+Uli Hoeness said on Friday he would accept a 3-1/2 year prison term for evading 28 million euros ($39.00 million) in taxes and would step down from Bayern Munich, the club he made into one of the world's most successful football dynasties.

 Adidas, the world's second largest maker of sporting gear, owns an 8.3 percent stake in the club and has provided its kits for over 50 years.